retooth2/xenharmlib/doc/quickstart.rst

 Installation
 ------------------------

-Xenharmlib works with python 3.11 and beyond.
+Xenharmlib works with Python 3.11 and beyond.
 We recommend using xenharmlib in a `virtual environment <https://docs.python.org/3/library/venv.html>`_.
 Xenharmlib can be installed with pip: